Moral Stories, Narratives, Anecdotes, True stories, Short Stories, Qur'an Stories, Prophet Stories Children Reading

 But Shuaib was wrong again.
 "Will you stop where those two steps are?" the boy asked.
 He ran up the steps.
 Then in a little while Shuaib heard him coming back, but he was not coming fast.
 He was carrying his little crippled brother.
 He sat him down on the bottom step, then sort of squeezed up against him and pointed to the car.

 "There she is, uncle, just like I told you upstairs.
-His brother gave it to him for Ramadan (Ramadhan) Eid and it did not cost him a penny.
+His brother gave it to him for Ramadhan Eid and it did not cost him a penny.
 And some day I'm gonna give you one just like it...then you can see for yourself all the pretty things in the Shop windows that I have been trying to tell you about."

 Imam Ali (as) Says: "He who helps you in your time of trouble is your brother."

-As it was time for early morning Ramadan (Ramadhan) Eid prayers everyone made their way to an open piece of land on the outskirts of the city of Madina.
-The Prophet Muhammad (pbuh) arrived and led the prayers.
+As it was time for early morning Ramadhan Eid prayers everyone made their way to an open piece of land on the outskirts of the city of Madina.
+Prophet Muhammad (pbuh) arrived and led the prayers.
 After they had finished they all greeted each other and everyone was walking back home.
 The children running and playing in excitement, smiling and laughing, without a care in the world.

-As the Prophet Muhammad (pbuh) walked back home, he suddenly became aware of a little boy (Zuhair Bin Saghir) sitting by himself on the side of the path.
+As Prophet Muhammad (pbuh) walked back home, he suddenly became aware of a little boy (Zuhair Bin Saghir) sitting by himself on the side of the path.
 The little boy was crying and looked very sad.
 The Prophet Muhammad (pbuh) bent down and patted him on the shoulders and asked 'why are you crying?'
 'Please leave me alone' sobbed the little boy.
 The boy didn't even see who was talking to him.
 The Prophet Muhammad (pbuh) ran his fingers through the boy's hair and very gently and kindly asked him again why he was crying.
 This time the boy said, 'My father was martyred fighting, and now my mother has married again and my stepfather does not want me to live at home any more.
-Today is Ramadan (Ramadhan) Eid and everyone is happy.
+Today is Ramadhan Eid and everyone is happy.
 All the children have new clothes and nice things to eat, but I don't have any clothes except what I am wearing.
 I have no food and I don't even have a place to live.

-The Prophet Muhammad (pbuh) said to him, 'I know how you feel, I lost both my mother and father when I was a little boy.'
+Prophet Muhammad (pbuh) said to him, 'I know how you feel, I lost both my mother and father when I was a little boy.'
 The boy was surprised to hear that it was an orphan who was comforting him, and when he looked up to his great surprise it was the Prophet Muhammad (pbuh), and he immediately jumped up to his feet out of love and respect.

-Moral: We should think of others that are less fortunate than ourselves on this beautiful day of Ramadan (Ramadhan) Eid.
+Moral: We should think of others that are less fortunate than ourselves on this beautiful day of Ramadhan Eid.
 Not everyone has such a wonderful day.
 It is a day of celebration, but take a moment to stop and think of those who are less fortunate than ourselves by following the Sunnah of our Prophet Muhammad (pbuh).

 ADD TO FAVORITES